AtharvaWaykar/AtmosClock/AtomsClock/README.md

 Fixed bug not able to change to different faces caused by update v3.0

+## Version 5.0
+Added Option to change location along with time in interface

+Added Error message when inputing invalid city or ZIP code

+Added button to show further forecast from 12 to 24 hours in the future

+Added enter key shortcut to enter button

+Fixed bug where cities with two or more words did not work properly

+Fixed bug where midnight refresh did not work

 ## Future

 Automatically also gets location

-Option to change location along with time in interface

-Error message when inputing invalid city or zip code

-Fixing bug where cities with two or more words did not work properly

-Fixed bug where midnight refresh did not work